rachfop/draft-md-book/src/introduction.md

 ## Integrations and extensions

 With the Humantiec Platform Orchestrator you can integrate with your favorite platforms or developer portals.
-For example, you can deploy changes to your favorite CI pipeline and the Platfrom Orchestrator will pickup the latest changes and push through the environment of your choice.
-This is the introduction to the book.
+For example, you can deploy changes to your favorite CI pipeline and the Humanitec Platform Orchestrator will pickup the latest changes and push through the environment of your choice.